And I see people asking it, everywhere:

 It just works !
-It avoids the problem of using integrated loudness as a target, where you get lower values for music with more dynamic variety, even if the loudest moments are just as loud.
+It avoids the problem of using integrated loudness as a target, where you’ll get lower values for music with more varied dynamics even though the loudest moments are just as loud.
 But it still gives you a useful benchmark – something to aim for.
 There can be occasional louder moments, if they work musically, and of course you can go quieter if you want to – always make decisions based on musical considerations, not just the numbers – but this is the simplest and best guideline I can give you.

 And in fact when I follow this rule, in most popular genres the integrated loudness often comes out in the -12 to -14 LUFS range – bang in the sweet spot for all the online streaming platforms…

 Optimize, don’t maximize – seize the opportunity of dynamics

 Maximising loudness doesn’t work, any more.
 Aiming for a specific integrated loudness doesn’t work, reliably.

 But deciding how loud to master the loudest sections of music, keeping them consistent and balancing everything else to feel right musically does work – and it helps you optimize the loudness of your music, making the most of the peak headroom the online streaming services make available.

 This is a fantastic opportunity – a true win-win !
 You can make the best decisions for your music based on the music itself – and feel confident that it will sound great online, and everywhere else.

 (Because these guidelines don’t only work online, they’re how I’ve been optimizing loudness and dynamics for years, even on CD.
 Guess what – listeners adjust playback levels, too !)